gourabsingha1/Design-Patterns/designpatterns/src/SolidPrinciple/LiskovSubstitutionPrincipleExample2/README.md

 - The PayPalProcessor class throws an exception when the validateCardDetails method is called.
-- This breaks the Liskov Substitution Principle, because a PaymentProcessor instance is supposed to validate card details
-- But the subclass (PayPal) doesn't follow the same contract.
+- This breaks the Liskov Substitution Principle, because a PaymentProcessor instance is supposed to validate card details but the subclass (PayPal) doesn't follow the same contract.
 - If you replace PaymentProcessor with PayPalProcessor, the program will crash if card validation is attempted.